darius/traitor/larouchefoucauld-maxims.md

 23. Few are acquainted with death.
 We suffer it not usually by resolution, but by stupidity and custom; and the bulk of men die because it cannot be prevented.
-*(I'm more than usually at sea here.)*
+`I'm more than usually at sea here.`

-24. When the great are struck by lengthy misfortunes, they show they're only supported by the strength of their ambition, not their soul's.
-They show a great vanity near to the heroes being made like other men.
+24. When the great are struck by lengthy misfortunes, they show they are supported only by their ambition's strength, not their soul's, and that despite a great vanity near to the heroes they are made like other men.
-*(Ditto.)*

 25. Greater virtues are needed to withstand good fortune than ill.

 26. One cannot gaze at either the sun or death.

-27. We often boast even the most criminal passions; but envy is a passion too timid and ashamed to dare avowal.
+27. We are often vain about even the most criminal passions; but envy is a passion too timid and ashamed to dare avowal.

-*(Suppressed from the first edition:)*
+*(Removed after the first edition:)*

-Ego is the love of self and of all things for oneself; it makes men idolators of themselves, and tyrants of others, should fortune give them the means.
+1. Ego is the love of self and of all things for oneself; it makes men idolators of themselves, and tyrants of others, should fortune give them the means.
 It never settles outside the self, and only pauses on foreign matters as bees will on flowers, to gather up what's theirs.